 Feral Druid Patch 9.1 Changes Overview

 For this section of the guide, we will go over all of the important changes for Feral Druids going into Patch 9.1 of Shadowlands.
-A full list of Druid changes can be found on our dedicated Patch 9.1 Druid Changes page.
-This page is an active work-in-progress and will be updated as new content is added to the PTR.
-These changes are not live yet.
+A full list of changes to the entire Druid class can be found on our dedicated page below.
+For an additional list of content coming in Patch 9.1, you can also check out our Patch 9.1 Overview page.

 Base Spec Changes for Patch 9.1